Job Openings

 • Assists with Museum Store’s online platform and sales.
 Processes sales, shipping, returns, etc. Updates images and writes product descriptions.
 Maintains inventory.
 Resolves customer issues.

-• Ensures proper storage of inventory and maintains inventory control.
-Supports the manager with end-of-year inventory reports.
+• Ensures proper storage of inventory, and maintains inventory control.
+Supports the Director with end-of-year inventory reports.

 • Checks received inventory against purchase orders to assure that correct items are received.
 Follows-up and resolves discrepancies in a timely manner.